 By default when you opt into the Adobe Target configuration wizard, Accurate Targeting is enabled.

 Accurate targeting means that the cloud service configuration waits for the context to load before loading content.
 As a result, in terms of performance, accurate targeting may create a few millisecond delay before loading content.

 Accurate targeting is always enabled on the author instance.
 However, on the publish instance you can opt to turn accurate targeting off globally by clearing the check mark next to Accurate Targeting in the cloud service configuration (http://localhost:4502/etc/cloudservices.html).
 You can also still turn accurate targeting on and off for individual components regardless of your setting in the cloud service configuration.

 If you have already created targeted components and you change this setting, your changes do not affect those components.
 You must make any changes to those component directly.

 As an administrator, you may want to trigger setup and provisioning with a script rather than manually stepping through the wizard.
-You can do so by doing the following:
+You can do so by:

 Which parameters you send depends on the following: